Sohoxic/Linux-from-SCRATCH/README.md

 including a compiler, linker, and shell, to build the new system.
 Select the “development” option during the distribution installation to be able to access these tools.**

+## RESOURCES
+### FAQ
+- If during the building of the LFS system you encounter any errors, have any questions, or think there is a typo in the book, please start by consulting the Frequently Asked Questions (FAQ) that is located at https://www.linuxfromscratch. org/faq/.

 **Part 1.** **Scripted Partitioning & Formatting**